-To qualify for a deduction, medical expenses must meet the following essential criteria:

-- Must be anticipated, regular, ongoing expenses that a family will pay in the 12 months following examination or reexamination; and - Must be un-reimbursed and not covered by an outside source such as insurance (including MediCal).
+To qualify for a deduction, medical expenses must be un-reimbursed and not covered by an outside source such as insurance (including MediCal).

 If a family qualifies for medical expense deductions, the medical expenses of all family members may be considered.